Contact Officer "Tug" Curtis

 Warsaw City Code: Chapter 6 - Animals

-Officer Cox also works with the Building Department regarding code enforcement
+Officer Curtis also works with the Building Department

 (garage sales, tall grass and weeds).